 Enron Power Marketing, Inc. and

-AES Aurora, Inc.
+Teco Power Services CorporationTeco

-January 9, 2001
+February __, 2001

-Parties: AES Aurora, Inc. (“AES”), and Enron Power Marketing, Inc. (“EPMI”)
+Parties: TecoTeco Power Services Corporation(“Teco”), and Enron Power Marketing, Inc. (“EPMI”)

-Plant Information: AES is anticipating to purchase of AEP’s Frontera power plant, a 514 MW gas-fired combined cycle plant near Corpus Christi, Texas (“Plant”).
+Plant Information: Teco has agreed to purchase AEP’s Frontera power plant, a [514] MW gas-fired combined cycle plant near Corpus Christi, Texas (“Plant”).
 This plant is currently operational and has a 7,000Btu/kwh heat rate (“Plant Heat Rate”).
-It is comprised of two 701 EA’s, and the plant has the option to send power from one of the turbines into Mexico.
+It is comprised of two 701 EA’s, and the plant has the option to send power from one of the turbines across a [138 kV] radial transmission line (the “Radial Transmission Line”) into the electrical tranmission system owned by the Comision Federal d’Electricidad (the “CFE”) in Mexico

-Term: Fifteen years starting April 1, 2001.
+Term: Fifteen years startingJanuary 1, 2002.

-Structure: EMPI would toll 300 MWs (“Tolled Capacity”) and would act as exclusive power and gas marketer for the remaining 214 MW (“Marketing MWs”).
+Structure: EMPI would toll 300 MWs (“Tolled Capacity”) and would act as exclusive power and gas marketer for the remaining [214] MW (“Marketing MWs”).
 In addition to providing marketing services, EPMI would act as the Plant’s Qualified Scheduling Entity (“QSE”) for interfacing with ERCOT, such QSE services to be required of all generators within ERCOT starting January 1, 2002.
-The details of the QSE services are attached in Exhibit B. EPMI would also provide both power and gas risk management products and services to AES.
+The details of the QSE services are attached in Exhibit B. EPMI would also provide both power and gas risk management products and services to Teco.

-Toll Terms would include:

-Toll Rates: EPMI would pay AES $6/kw-mo plus a $2.25/MWh variable O&M fee for Tolled Capacity and Energy.
+Capacity Payment: EPMI would pay Teco $5.50/kw-mo plus a $2.25/MWh variable O&M fee for Tolled Capacity and Energy.

+Delivery Point: Plant bus-bar.

+Alternate Delivery Point: EPMI may, at its sole discretion, elect to require Teco to delivery up to [150MW] into the CFE via the Radial Line (the “CFE Option”).
+EPMI must notify Teco of its election to execute the CFE Option on a day-ahead basis.

-Guaranteed Heat Rate: AES would guarantee to EPMI a heat rate of 7,000 Btu/kWh for the Tolled Capacity and Energy.
+Guaranteed Heat Rate: Teco would guarantee to EPMI a heat rate of 7,000 Btu/kWh for the Tolled Capacity and Energy.

-Guaranteed Availability: AES would guarantee to EPMI an availability percentage of [ %] for the Tolled Capacity and Energy.
+Guaranteed Availability: Teco would guarantee to EPMI an availability percentage of [ %] for the Tolled Capacity and Energy.

-Starts: AES will provide EPMI 50 free starts per year.
+Starts: Teco will provide EPMI 50 free starts per year.

 For Marketing MWs, the price and the profit sharing between EPMI

-and AES would work as follows:
+and Teco would work as follows:

-Heat Rate Determination

-Process (HRDP):

-EPMI would exercise commercially reasonable efforts to provide as frequently as daily swap pricing on gas, power, and heat rates.
-If AES is not satisfied with EPMI’s quotes, then EPMI and AES would use a collaborative approach for marketing the power.
-AES would have the following options (or any combination thereof):

-Sell to a buyer identified by AES (with a right for EPMI to match that price)

-Post the MWs on Enron Online at a price decided by AES; or

-Give EPMI a limit order

-If AES fails to reach an agreement with EPMI and also fails to exercise one of the options set forth above, EPMI would be authorized to market the energy at the Default Index.
-All power marketing, regardless of how sold or to whom, shall be included in the calculation of the EPMI Marketing Fee (as set forth below) and all power marketing shall be scheduled through EPMI.

-Default Index: The “Default Index” would be either the Megawatt Daily index, ERCOT ISO index or another agreed-upon index for power, and will likely be the GasDaily [Houston Ship Channel Daily Index Midpoint] for gas.
+Marketing Structure: EPMI will market the Marketing MW using a profit sharing mechanism based on achieved heat rates.
+The structure provides Teco a lot of flexibility and control.
+The structure provides EPMI with the proper incentives and alignment of interests.

 EPMI Sharing

-Percentage: EPMI Sharing Percentage would be 35%, for the amount greater than a heat rate strike price of 10,000 Btu/kWh.
+Percentage: EPMI Sharing Percentage would be __%, for the amount greater than a heat rate strike price of _________ Btu/kWh.